Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 (1926 - 2009)

-“Let’s face it,” actress Bea Arthur told an interviewer in 1985, “nobody ever asked me to play Juliet.”
+“Let’s face it,” actress Bea Arthur (born Bernice Frankel) told an interviewer in 1985, “nobody ever asked me to play Juliet.”
 At five feet, nine and a half inches, with a deep voice and commanding presence, Arthur has instead made her career playing “strong women” who speak their own minds and control everyone around them.
 Although these women have included such formidable characters as Yente in Fiddler on the Roof and Vera Charles in Mame, Arthur will probably always be best known for portraying liberal Maude Findlay, the “women’s libber” who stuck it to Archie Bunker on television’s All in the Family and then dominated her own situation comedy, Maude, throughout the 1970s.
 Arthur’s imperious and controversial Maude left a lasting imprint on American television and feminism.

 Born Bernice Frankel in New York City on May 13, 1926, Arthur was the middle child of Phillip and Rebecca Frankel’s three daughters.
 When Arthur was eleven, her father’s financial troubles led him to move the family to Cambridge, Maryland, to run a clothing store.
 As one of the only Jews in a segregated southern city, as well as the tallest girl in all her school classes, Arthur faced anti-Semitic rejection, considered herself a “misfit,” and grew up “painfully shy.”
 She spent much of her time reading movie magazines and dreaming of becoming “a little, short, blonde movie star.”
 To hide her insecurities, Arthur developed a mean Mae West impression and won the title of “wittiest girl” in her class at Cambridge High School.
 After two additional years at private Linden Hall High School, Arthur studied at Blackstone College, a junior college in Virginia, and then graduated from the Franklin Institute of Science and Arts.

 After working for a year as a medical laboratory technician in Cambridge, Arthur left for New York “to become someone else.”
-She entered the New School’s famous Dramatic Workshop to study with Erwin Piscator, along with classmates Harry Belafonte, Walter Matthau, Rod Steiger, and Tony Curtis.
+In 1947, she entered the New School’s famous Dramatic Workshop to study with Erwin Piscator, along with classmates Harry Belafonte, Walter Matthau, Rod Steiger, and Tony Curtis.
 Although Piscator admired her height and deep voice and cast her in the leading role in classic plays like Taming of the Shrew and Lysistrata, Arthur was unable to find professional work in classical theater and instead began her career singing in nightclubs and reading bit parts on Sid Caesar’s Show of Shows.
 Despite a number of years without professional success, Arthur was personally happy.
 She married a fellow Piscator student, actor, and director Gene Saks, on May 28, 1950, and the two entered domestic bliss making audition rounds together.

 Bea Arthur’s career took off when she landed the role of Lucy Brown in the long-running off-Broadway hit The Threepenny Opera in 1954.
 Receiving excellent reviews, Arthur was soon in demand as a character actress.
 Critics praised her for her “skillfully devastating” satire and claimed that she “ooze[d] comic command” in her various roles on and off Broadway.
 In 1964, she created the role of Yente the Matchmaker in Fiddler on the Roof on Broadway, and in 1966, she won the Tony Award for best supporting actress for her portrayal of the acid-tongued Vera Charles in Mame, directed by her husband.